chuaml/spa-pwa-example/README.md

 - partial resources will be injector into template body
 - template `index.html` is the general sturcture of html
 - template host and contains the shared styles.css and main.js
+- use no 3rd party plugins nor frameworks

 Why use `locatioh.hash` as the URI path?